 E3G welcomes the work of the European Commission on the EU Taxonomy Delegated Act with technical screening criteria on climate change mitigation and adaptation.
-To maintain the credibility of the taxonomy and the coherence across other policy files, E3G has provided a response to the public consultation with sector and activity-specific recommendations.
+To maintain the credibility of the EU taxonomy and the coherence across other policy files, E3G responds to the public consultation with sector and activity-specific recommendations.

 Overarching recommendations for the Taxonomy Delegated Act:

-- Keep thresholds aligned with up-to-date scientific evidence rather than politically justified decisions, adopting a precautionary threshold where evidence is weak.
+- Align thresholds with up-to-date scientific evidence rather than politically justified decisions, adopting a precautionary threshold where evidence is weak.